andginja/andginja/README.md

   ## 📚 &nbsp;My Projects

   ###  [andginja (Personal Digital Brand)](https://andginja.com)&nbsp;
-  <p>This is my personal brand, created when I started doing photography as a hobby.
-Nowadays, it is built with React/Next.js, with fully automated CI/CD pipelines.
-This app is also integrating a headless CMS (Contentful) where I generate niche guides using ChatGPT, in an attempt to demonstrate SEO automation optimization.
-This project uses React's best practices, such as React Hooks, Custom Hooks, and the Context API.
-Additionally, it is also using React Query to fetch data from APIs, in order to grant caching within the system.
-The project also serves the purpose of granting maximum WebVitals optimization, as it directly affects Organic Performance, and therefore indexing.</p>
+  <p>This personal brand and photography portfolio began as a hobby and has grown into a full-fledged project showcasing my fusion of skills in City & Travel photography and Computer Engineering, with over 20k Instagram followers and millions of interactions.
+Built using React/Next.js, the website integrates Contentful (a headless CMS) and utilizes ChatGPT for generating niche guides, demonstrating SEO automation optimization.
+The project follows React best practices, leveraging React Hooks, Custom Hooks, and the Context API.
+React Query is used for API data fetching and caching.
+A focus on Web Vitals optimization ensures excellent organic performance and indexing.</p>
-      <p>Besides that, my personal brand is based on the work I produce as a City & Travel photographer, totalling more than 20k instagram followers, with millions of interactions, namely reels with more than 1.5 million views.
-I treat this brand as a white canvas, where I experiment everything related to Product, Design, Management, Analytics, and Engineering.</p>
+      <p>This platform serves as a canvas for experimentation, encompassing various aspects of Product, Design, Management, Analytics, and Engineering.
+It also features fully automated CI/CD pipelines for seamless development and deployment.</p>

  ### Web3 Discord Services